AideJGC/ProyectoDIABETIA_Estancia/README.md

 ```
 ├── README.md          <- The top-level README for developers using this project.
 │
-├── docs               <- Space for Sphinx documentation
+├── .github/workflows  <- Action for docker
 │
 ├── notebooks          <- Jupyter notebooks.
 │
-├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+├── data               <- Data and folder to save information.
 │
-├── results            <- Intermediate analysis as HTML, PDF, LaTeX, etc.
+├── output             <- Output from run code
 │
 ├── requirements.txt   <- The requirements file
 │
-├── .gitignore         <- Avoids uploading data, credentials, outputs, system files etc
-│
-├── infrastructure
-│
 ├── setup.py
 └── src                <- Source code for use in this project.
     ├── __init__.py    <- Makes src a Python module
     │
     ├── utils          <- Functions used across the project
     │
+    ├── pipeline       <- Scripts to transform, modeling and predict data
     │
-    ├── etl       <- Scripts to transform data from raw to intermediate
+    ├── diabetia_hta   <- Main scripts to run app

 ```